hashgraph/hedera-protobufs-java/README.md

 Commit all changes to github

-`mvn release:clean release:prepare` (you will be prompted for github user and password (or access token if 2FA) and version numbers)
+`mvn release:clean release:prepare` (you will be prompted to confirm version numbers, etc...)

 `mvn release:perform`